dzervoudakes/grindstonejs/README.md

 ##### show()

-_Shows a hidden element.
-May be instant or delayed._
+_Show a hidden element, instantly or delayed._

 ```
 $(selector).show();